dopeboy/curriculum-2.0/units/2-HTML/lessons/project/README.md

 #Before Class
 Create a wireframe for a social media page using your information.
 When creating your own page remember to only use tags that have been taught in previous classes.

-##Skills covered
-This project will improve upon the following skills from the [Year 1 Rubric.](https://docs.google.com/a/scripted.org/spreadsheet/ccc?key=0AobNdyExPHV5dGRWMVI0QVpnSWYtczZZT2ZyV01kcmc&usp=drive_web#gid=0)
-~~A note to curriculum writers: Do not worry about this section, Tom will complete this at a later date.~~

 #During Class